casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 from data_loader import x_train, x_test, y_train, y_test
 ```

+We start by training our regular regression model for predicting the price of the house.
+This is the standard procedure where we define the model and fit it to the training data (`x_train` and `y_train`).
+Additionally, we also let the fitted model make predictions on the test set `x_test`

 ```python
 regressor = lgb.LGBMRegressor()
 regressor.fit(x_train, y_train)
 regressor_pred = regressor.predict(x_test)
 ```

+To train the lower bound model, we specify the quantile and alpha parameter, and then the procedure is exactly the same as when we are training any other LightGBM model.

 ```python
 lower = lgb.LGBMRegressor(objective = 'quantile', alpha = 1 - 0.95)